 Joint-Interest School Parks FAQ

 Austin ISD has long welcomed our families and our community to use the playgrounds and open green spaces on our campuses when schools are not in session.
-There are 21 district campuses where a portion of the property is jointly owned with the city of Austin.
 In November 2022, Austin voters approved $2.44 billion in bond funds for improvements across the district, creating an opportunity for 25 schools to receive full or phased modernizations and four schools to receive open concept renovations.
-Nine of those schools have a portion of the land that is jointly owned by the city of Austin.
-Some of these modernizations will require schools to be rebuilt, and the new facilities could require infrastructure to be built on the jointly owned property.
-The frequently asked questions below will try to answer some of the community’s questions surrounding these nine jointly-owned properties in the context of the 2022 Bond Program.
+Nine of those schools had a portion of the land that was jointly owned by the city of Austin.
+Some of these modernizations required schools or infrastructure to be rebuilt on the jointly owned property, which required Austin ISD to have full ownership.
+The frequently asked questions below will try to answer some of the community’s questions surrounding these nine properties in the context of the 2022 Bond Program.

-Joint-usejoint-interest and jointly owned are terms frequently used interchangeably to refer to situations where Austin ISD and the city of Austin jointly own a portion of a school campus.
-There is a singular property agreement for all 21 school campuses where these joint-interest areas exist.
+Joint-use, joint-interest and jointly owned are terms frequently used interchangeably to refer to situations where Austin ISD and the city of Austin jointly owned a portion of a school campus.

-How many campuses with joint-interest areas will be affected?
+How many campuses with joint-interest areas were affected?

-Nine campuses with joint-interest areas will have a change to the existing boundary to accommodate the future (or existing) building structures:
+Nine campuses that previously had joint-interest areas were fully acquired by Austin ISD to accommodate the future (or existing) building structures:

 • Andrews Elementary School - Modernization